Philips Airfryer vs Tefal Actifry - which one should you buy?

 - Overall verdict - we sum up the pros and cons of each brand to help you choose.

 Only logged-in Which? members can see our Actifry and Airfryer verdicts in the table below.
-If you’re not yet a member, sign up for a £1 trial to get instant access.
+If you’re not yet a member, join Which? to get instant access.

 |Preview: air fryer brands rated|